SpaceCadet77/MicroSwiss-StealthBurner/README.md

 ## Feb 11, 2022:
 - Added Cable tie on right side (Fan_System_V5.stl)
 - Added solid extrusion to remove the front logo through hole.
 This is used in the case you do not want to add an LED logo.
 (Fan_System_V5.stl)
 - Added Extrusion Knob V1.
-Center Bore is 5.2 mm, OD is 47.0 mm
+Center Bore is 5.2 mm, OD is 47.0 mm, thickness is 5.0 mm
 - Removed sectioned required for clockwork 2, unneeded for this mod.
 (Fan_System_V5.stl)

 Files: